jakegornall/jobsearch/README.md

 that can be placed on a desktop for easy searching of jobs.

-This project has tested me and helped develop my skills not only in becoming a Pythonic programmer, but also in software development practices, i.e. writing tests for validation, using Git to track my progress, and implementing the MVC design pattern.
+This project has tested me and helped develop my skills not only in becoming a Pythonic programmer, but also in software development practices, i.e. using Git to track my progress, and implementing the MVC design pattern.